Disenchantment (TV series): Reception

 On review aggregator Rotten Tomatoes, 62% of 89 critic reviews are positive for part 1, which has an average rating of 6.13/10.
 The critical consensus reads: "Disenchantment showcases enough of Matt Groening's trademark humor to satisfy fans—although the show's overall familiarity and disappointing willingness to play it safe may not bode well for future seasons."
 According to Metacritic, which calculated an average of 56 out of 100 based on 28 reviews, part 1 received "mixed or average reviews".
 Forbes called the series "charming, unique, and excellent."
 Ars Technica stated the series starts rocky, but then it gets "bloody good".
 Entertainment Weekly gave the series a "C" grade, likening it to an extended "Treehouse of Horror" story.
 Den of Geek gave a more mixed reception of the series, praising the concept, but criticizing some of the jokes.
 Brian Tallerico from RogerEbert.com wrote the series does not live up to the standards of other Netflix Original animations, but praised its concept and cast, and suggested the series might improve in the future.
 Reviewing seven of the first season's 10 episodes, Danette Chavez of The A.V.
 Club gave the series a B−, saying that the strength of the cast made up for weak writing.
 Upon its initial review, TV Guide gave the series a lukewarm reception.
 But upon viewing of the last three episodes, the opinion changed, and praised the serialization of the series that paid off in the end.
-Similarly, Rhuaridh Marr of Metro Weekly called the show disenchanting while saying that it is "as much a treat to look at as it is to listen to" while environments which are "lush and vibrant."
+Similarly, Rhuaridh Marr of Metro Weekly called the show disenchanting while saying that it is "as much a treat to look at as it is to listen to" with environments which are "lush and vibrant."
 At the same time, Ben Travers on IndieWire said the series starts out "rough" but moves into more effective serialized storytelling toward the end of Part 1.
 Melanie McFarland of Salon.com compared the series to The Simpsons and Futurama, saying the series professes to be feminist, noting that Bean is the embodiment of this, resisting her father's attempts to push her into arranged marriages for political reasons.